Shake You Down

 "Shake You Down" is a song by American R&B artist, writer and producer Gregory Abbott.
-It was released in August 1986 as the lead single from his debut album.
+It was released in August 1986 as the lead single from his debut album of the same name.
 It became Abbott's biggest hit and was certified platinum by the RIAA.
 The track is also featured in the 2007 film Are We Done Yet?